trskop/command-wrapper/README.md

 ](man/command-wrapper-skel.1.md) manual page.
-The reason for subcommands written in Haskell to be named this way is that we expect `~/.config/${toolset}/toolset/` to be a Haskell package so that code can be shared among subcommands in the form of library.
+The reason for subcommands written in Haskell to be named this way is that we expect `~/.config/${toolset}/toolset/` to be a Haskell package so that code can be shared among subcommands in the form of a library.

 Best approach is to create Bash script first, and later rewrite it using a proper programming language.
 The later step may never come, it depends on how